vert-x/mod-lang-php/README.md

 core Vert.x interface in the PHP API.

 ### Ways to contribute
-* Performance issues - Not much attention has been focused on performance issues, particularly in the area of starting up PHP Vert.x verticles.
 * Reporting of PHP errors - Currently, error messages often times do not have enough useful information such as file names or line numbers, not to mention meaningful stack traces, each of which are vital to development.